ChristianMLand/curriculum_ideas/more_association.md

             return user
 ```
 # One to One
-This is by far the easiest form of association, as there is no for loop required at all here.
+This is by far the easiest form of association, as there is no loop required at all here.
 All we need to do is create one object for each table, and connect them with an attribute! **Note that even though the relationship is a one to many in the database, we are modeling it like a one to one for this particular situation.**
 >Example: get one recipe with its creator
 ```py
 from flask_app.models import user_model